eddiesTime/sme_app/gfm_documentation.md

 used to build either a `ProgressLoadingIndicator` or the weather UI.

 In the method `_buildUI()`, a `StoreConnector` is used to connect the UI to the Redux store.
-The `converter` callback returns the `WeatherState`, which is used to determine which UI to build.
+The `converter` callback returns the weather state, which is used to determine which UI to build.

 #### Advantages